SWE266-OnlineBankingApp/bankofirvine/README.md

 ```
 xattr -d com.apple.quarantine chromedriver
 ```
-For windows user, add the directory containing driver into your PATH.
+For Windows user, add the directory containing driver into your PATH.
 Or, you can use the following command:
 ```
 setx /m path "%path%;<DIR>"
 ```